weshy007/delani-studio/README.md

 - For feedback, write to josephwaweru96@gmail.com

 ## Behavior Driven Development
-- After the user enters the contact us message and submits, they are alerted their message was well received
+- After the user enters the contact us message and submits, they are alerted their message was well received.

 ## License
 This project is licenced under the MIT Licence - see the [LICENSE.txt](https://github.com/weshy007/delani-studio/blob/gh-pages/LICENSE.txt "Licence") file for details
 - copyright 2020 - Waithaka Waweru

 ## Acknowledgements
-Fellow students especially Stephen Ndele for help with debugging and Technical mentors for being supportive
+Fellow students especially Stephen Ndele for help with debugging and Technical mentors for being supportive.